colussim/mysql-innodb-clusterset-cilium/README.md

 ## 🛠️ Step 6 – Adding Replica Cluster to The InnoDB ClusterSet from innodbcluster02 Cluster

 First, dissolve the existing InnoDB Cluster on the `innodbcluster02` site and prepare its nodes to be added as a new replica cluster.
-Create a replica cluster named `myreplica` using the first node of the `innodbcluster02` site as the seed member.
+Create a replica cluster named `innodbcluster02` using the first node of the `innodbcluster02` site as the seed member.

 > **Important:** Temporarily stop the MySQL Operator before starting this procedure to avoid interference with manual changes.

-Pause the MySQL Operator on the DR cluster:
+Pause the MySQL Operator on the CLUSTER2 cluster:
 ```bash
 kubectl -n mysql-operator scale deploy/mysql-operator --replicas=0 --context $CLUSTER2
 ```